Updates for 2023 coming soon!

 Don’t Forget Your Charger

-Take it from the many people who get stuck at the scarce charging stations around the camping and festival grounds, you do NOT want to forget portable chargers!
+Take it from the many people who get stuck at the scarce charging stations around the camping and festival grounds, you do NOT want to forget portable charger!
 Yes, you can technically charge your phone in your car if you’re car camping, but how many hours can you leave your car running and how many phones can you efficiently charge while at camp?
-Bring those portable chargers and life will be a breeze as you walk around AND charge your phone.
+Bring those portable chargers that are cute and colorful and life will be a breeze as you walk around AND charge your phone.

 Drink Lots of Water

 Please don’t be the person to pass out from dehydration.
-It’s dangerous to get rushed to the medical tent because you forgot to drink water in between those beer bongs.
-Have fun, drink those margs and chug that beer, but don’t forget to drink plenty of bottles of water.
-You’ll thank yourself later!
+It’s dangerous to get rushed to the medical tent because you forgot to drink water in between those beers and cocktails.
+Have fun, drink those margs, but don’t forget to drink plenty of bottles of water.
+You can even bring a pre-filled waterbottle and fill them up at the camping sites, they will have free & clean refill stations set up.
+You’ll thank yourself later.
+Also, be sure to keep a few gallons of water in your car for easy refills.
+If you’re thinking about bringing alcohol – here’s the gist.
+You can bring 1 case of beer cans or a box of wine

 Protect Yourself From The Dust